data-provider/website/docs/installation.md

 ## Install specific origins

-Data Provider itself does not really retrieve data from any specific data origin, so you'll have to install the origins of your choice separatelly.
+Data Provider itself does not really retrieve data from any specific data origin, so you'll have to install the origins of your choice separately.

 For example, to retrieve data from a REST API you can use the [@data-provider/axios][data-provider-axios] addon: